Updated: Jan 28

 Quito City Square ©MDHarding

 A to Z Country Blog - Ecuador

 How to Reach Ecuador

-Quito, Ecuador can be reached from many of the UK airports with several airlines including LAN Airlines, Iberia or KLM.
+Quito, Ecuador can be reached from many of the UK airports with several airlines including LAN Airlines, Iberia, or KLM.
 We flew KLM from Edinburgh via Amsterdam with good connection times onto Quito.
-The flight time was just over 12 hours with a great in-flight service.
+The flight time was just over 12 hours with great in-flight service.
 We booked via Skyscanner getting the best rates available but did you know you can also check via TripAdvisor?

 Flying High with KLM ©MDHarding

 We stayed at the luxurious JW Marriott Hotel in Quito as part of our package, but there is lots of other accommodation options available for all budget levels.
 Discover the Top 10 Best Quito Hotels For 2018.
-We were taken back by the wonderful service, beautiful outdoor swimming pools and the restaurant food (delicious).
+We were taken aback by the wonderful service, beautiful outdoor swimming pools, and the restaurant food (delicious).
 The hotel is just 30 minutes away from the airport and located in Quito's new town.
 The easiest way to arrive is by taxi transfer (you can pre-arrange this via the hotel) which costs $50.
 There is a market, shops and eateries all within walking distance.
 We were pleasantly surprised to bump into our cabin crew, who were also staying a few nights here.